bictorv/chaosnet-bridge/CONTACTS.md

 # Supported Chaosnet protocols

-The following Chaosnet contacts (protocol names) are supported by the bridge program.
+The following Chaosnet contacts (protocol names) have built-in support in the bridge program.
+Additional protocols may be supported through the [NCP](NCP.md).

 ### `DUMP-ROUTING-TABLE`
 The bridge responds to the `DUMP-ROUTING-TABLE` contact, which sends the